 For more information about different types of pests common at SSU and details about specific treatment plans, please visit our Pest Management page.

-Residents call Information Technology Help Desk at (707) 664-4357 to receive assistance with their computers and the University phone and internet networks.
+Residents may call Information Technology Help Desk at (707) 664-4357 to receive assistance with their computers and the University internet networks.

 Students use their Seawolf ID card to gain access to their apartment/suite and bedrooms.
-If a student is locked out they can visit any one of the three Residential Card Kiosks to receive a 3-day temporary card.
-If for some reason the kiosks are not working, a student can come to the REACH Office located in the Student Center, 3rd floor to receive a temporary lock-out card.
+If a student is locked out, they can visit the REACH Office, located on the 3rd floor of the Student Center in the Division of Student Affairs suite, to receive a temporary lock-out card.
 If it's after hours or on the weekends they will need to contact the on-call RA.

-After getting a temporary access card (from a kiosk or the REACH office) or getting your Student ID card encoded, please swipe your card in each lock you have access to in your unit in order to your access synced with your access card.
+After getting a temporary access card (from the REACH office) or getting your Student ID card encoded, please swipe your card in each lock you have access to in your unit in order to ensure your locks are synced with your access card.